cstrap/monaco-font/README.md

 Nevertheless, all the scripts remain and accept a parameter that is the link to the font, see above; now all the scripts are generics and can accept a raw `url` that point to the font.

 **Disclaimer**: since I don't know the origin of the fonts, the original author and the original license, `Monaco` font (and potentially other fonts) will be used at own risk.
-I only provide the scripts that permits the download and then install it on your linux distro.
+Users should know the font license before download and install it.
+With this repo, I only provide the scripts that permits the download and then install fonts on your linux distro.
 All the scripts is provided as-is and have the public domain license; so you can copy, modify, use and so on without restrictions.

-*I invite all the github users that fork and forked the repository to know that there's an issue on using fonts without permissions.*
+**I invite all the github users that fork and forked the repository to know that there's copyright issue on using fonts without permissions.**

 The `Monaco_Linux.ttf` font file can be downloaded from these links:
 * https://github.com/geosoft1/tools => http://usystem.googlecode.com/files/MONACO.TTF